everactive/dataservices-sample-client/README.md

 # Everactive Data Services Example

 This repository contains a multi-container docker-compose environment to receive, store and review Eversensor time series readings.
-It is intended to provide a quick way to begin consuming Eversensor readings and is not a production ready sample.
+It is intended as a tool to for evaluating Everactive's Data Services.
+As such, this project is not a production ready sample.

-The environment has three main componets:

 The environment has three main componets: